-The next loop we will explore is the while
+The next loop we will explore is the while loop.
+This type of

 loop will continue to execute as long as the specified condition remains

-.
-Once the condition evaluates to False
+True.
+Once the condition evaluates to False,

 the loop terminates.
 Here is how we can construct it: